-To help bring the Libraries goals into focus, the Diversity Task Force is charged with identifying methods by which diversity can be brought into higher profile in the University Libraries workplace through consideration of one-time mechanisms and with a focus on sustained efforts.
-The task force should propose structural changes to MT to promote diversity in an ongoing fashion and assist in the implementation of these structural changes as requested by MT.
+To help bring the Libraries goals into focus, the DTF is charged with identifying methods by which diversity can be brought into higher profile in the University Libraries workplace through consideration of one-time mechanisms and with a focus on sustained efforts.
+The DTF should propose structural changes to MT to promote diversity in an ongoing fashion and assist in the implementation of these structural changes as requested by MT.

-The Diversity Task Force has reviewed the previous Libraries Diversity Plan and will recommend a strategy to update the plan.
-The task force will present a progress report to MT during spring 2014.
+The DTF has reviewed the previous Libraries Diversity Plan and will recommend a strategy to update the plan.
+The DTF will present a progress report to MT during spring 2014.
 At this time, the task force is preparing a survey to assess the organizational climate regarding diversity in the Libraries.

 CU-Boulder embraces the involvement of every student, staff, and faculty member, recognizing that a truly diverse community includes individuals from a range of ethnic, regional, cultural, economic, and religious backgrounds — as well as first-generation students, veterans, persons with disabilities, students who are parents, people of different sexual and gender orientations, people of different ages and political viewpoints, and many others.
 Diversity is a theme in CU-Boulder’s Flagship 2030 Strategic Plan.

-Diversity Task Force Membership: Amy Arenson, Laura Burfield, Jennifer Knievel, Beth Levrault, Jorge Ricardo López-McKnight, Paul Moeller, Leslie Reynolds.
+Diversity Task Force Membership: Amy Arenson, Laura Burfield, Lisa Carpenter, Jennifer Knievel, Beth Levrault, Paul Moeller, Leslie Reynolds.